tv42/troops/README.rst

 Replace ``NAME`` with whatever you consider descriptive.

-Troops will try to fetch from *all* the defined remotes (when we said no centralization, we meant it), and will update the local branch if and only if a pure fast-forward merge can be done.
-Whenever the local branch gets updated, Troops will run the deploy script.
+Now, we can tell Troops to try to fetch from *all* the defined remotes (when we said no centralization, we meant it), and any remote master branch with fast-forwardable [#ff]_ changes will be deployed.
+The local branch will be updated once the deploy succeeds, and only then;
+this makes Troops retry failed deploys until they work.

+	ssh ubuntu@shellbox-1 troops pull \
+	  --repository=/var/lib/troops/repo/main.git

+.. [ff] fast-forwarding is a Git term that means there is no divergence in the two branches, only the remote branch has new commits; this guarantees there will be automated merging, and especially no merge conflicts

 Using Python C extensions